Teenage Monster

-Teenage Monster is a 1958 independently made science fiction-horror Western film.
+Teenage Monster is a 1957 American independently made science fiction-horror Western film.
 It was produced and directed by Jacques R. Marquette, and stars Anne Gwynne and Stuart Wade.
 The film had a first screening on December 25, 1957, in Los Angeles.
-It went into general theatrical release in January 1958, in a double feature with The Brain from Planet Arous; the pairing combined science fiction and Western film elements, both of which were very popular in the late 1950s.
+It went into general theatrical release in a double feature with The Brain from Planet Arous (1957).

 Plot

-In a 19th-century town in the Southwestern United States, young Charlie Cannon sees a meteorite crash in the desert.
-While exploring the crash site, he is exposed to mysterious rays emanating from the meteorite that cause him to begin aging rapidly.
-His mother, a gold prospector named Ruth, hides him and the town believes him dead.
+In 1880, in a town in the Southwestern United States, young Charlie Cannon and his gold prospector father see a meteorite crash in the desert.
+At the crash site, Charlie's father is killed, and Charlie is exposed to mysterious rays emanating from the meteorite that cause him to begin aging rapidly.
+His mother, Ruth, hides him and the town believes him dead.

-However, in a short time span, Charlie ages ten years, while also becoming a hairy, aggressive, and completely psychopathic man-beast.
+Seven years later, Charlie has grown and aged abnormally, becoming a hairy, aggressive, man-beast.
 He sometimes escapes his confinement, and terrorizes the community.
 After his mother strikes gold, she purchases a house in town in the hopes that living in a real home will soothe her son's inner beast.
-However, he scares more people and kidnaps a young woman, Kathy.
+However, he scares more people and kidnaps a young woman, Kathy, after killing her abusive boyfriend.

 Ruth pays Kathy to keep her silence, but Kathy begins to blackmail Ruth and to manipulate Charlie to kill for her.
-In the final show-down, Charlie understands Kathy's lies and hurls her off a cliff before being shot and killed himself.
+In the final showdown, Charlie understands Kathy's lies and hurls her off a cliff before being shot and killed himself.